DavidAsterumLuo/CCAStatsBot/Readme.md

 }
 ```

-Then run `npm run start` to start the bot.
+Then run `npm start` to start the bot.